antoniopl6/TecnonewsTFG/instructions/submit-for-certification.md

 	* Since you are using our Sample, make sure to add a sentence to your Testing Instructions referencing the Sample you used.
 For example:

     ```text
-    This was built using the Fact Sample.
+    This was built using the Pet Tales Sample.
     ```

     This will let the testing team understand what you're providing them, and should decrease the testing time required.